lessui-hq/union-rk3566-toolchain/README.md

 ## Overview

 This Docker image provides a pre-built toolchain for building LessUI on RK3566-based devices.
-The toolchain is sourced from the RGB30 toolchain (same SoC) and baked directly into the Docker image.
+The toolchain is extracted from a LessOS build and includes SDL2, librga, and all other libraries that LessUI links against.

 ## Usage